TylerLu/EDUGraphAPI-PHP/README.md

 Debug the **EDUGraphAPI.Web**:

-1. Configure **Environment Variables**.
+1. Configure **environment variables**.
 Create a local .env file and input like below:

    ![env](/Images/env.jpg)